Khairul Ismail

-Mohd Khairul Bin Ismail (born 11 December 1981, in Johor) is a Malaysian professional footballer who plays as a center back and midfielder.
+Mohd Khairul Bin Ismail (born 11 December 1981, in Johor) is a former Malaysian professional footballer who plays as a center back and midfielder.
+He is currently the head coach of Kedah Darul Aman Under-23 team.

 Club career

 Kedah FA (loan)

 Khairul gained a limelight during his short spell with Kedah backed in 2004 Malaysia Cup Campaign.
 He scored the only goal in second leg semi final in Darul Aman Stadium that brought Kedah to final.
 His header helped Kedah to reached final after 11 years of awaiting.
 Unfortunately, he did not offered permanent moved and return to Johor.
 Since Kedah planned to rebuild new squad for upcoming Malaysia Premier League.

 Ismail formerly played with Johor FA and Johor FC before signing with Felda United in 2014.